What is a bowel polyp?

 Some polyps are a fleshy nodule on a stalk – these are called pedunculated polyps.
 Some polyps are flat lesions, barely raised above the surrounding bowel lining – these are called sessile polyps.

 Many polyps are quite small, only a few mm in size.
-Most are less than 1cm however some may be many centimetres wide.
+Most are less than 1cm however they may be more than 5cm in size.
 The size does not necessarily correlate with the risk of a polyp having already developed into cancer, although it is rare for a polyp less than 1cm to contain cancer.

 What are the different sorts of bowel polyps?